Blue Cat Audio - Software Made by Musicians for Musicians

 Install

-On Mac the plug-ins are available as drive images.
-After download, double click on the file to open it.
-You can then drag and drop the plug-in file(s) to the shortcut that is provided within the image.
-It will install the plug-in(s) for all users on the machine.
+On Mac the plug-ins are available as drive images with an installer.
+After download, double click on the dmg file to open it.
+You can then double click on the installer (.pkg file) to install the package.

 Upgrade